 - In 2022-23, ELI examined alternative strategies states and tribes may use to protect non-federal waters.
 Filling the Gaps (working paper)

 In 2006, ELI filed a “friend of the court” brief with the U.S. Supreme Court in Rapanos v.
 United States.
 ELI's amicus curiae brief represented ELI’s first (and only) participation in litigation.
 It focused on constitutional issues related to Clean Water Act jurisdiction.
 Justice Kennedy cited ELI’s brief favorably in his Rapanos concurrence, the opinion from the ruling that most courts and legal observers agree articulates the principal test for Clean Water Act jurisdiction.

-In 2007, ELI first released the Clean Water Act Jurisdictional Handbook; the updated 2012 version — Clean Water Act Jurisdictional Handbook (2d edition) — serves as an accessible resource explaining the law, compiling the relevant scientific studies, and providing a set of jurisdictional checklists.
-The Handbook can assist anyone faced with a jurisdictional question involving a wetland or stream to understand which legal and scientific factors can support a finding of Clean Water Act jurisdiction.
-The updated Handbook includes a comprehensive case compendium collecting all relevant post-Rapanos rulings in the lower courts.
+In 2007, ELI published the Clean Water Act Jurisdictional Handbook.
+The updated 2012 version — Clean Water Act Jurisdictional Handbook (2d edition, 2012) has subsequently served as an accessible resource explaining the law, compiling the relevant scientific studies, and providing a set of jurisdictional checklists.

 In 2007, ELI published Anchoring the Clean Water Act: Congress’s Constitutional Sources of Power to Protect the Nation’s Waters, which identifies the constitutional basis of Congress’s authority to protect waterways and explains what the Supreme Court has said about these constitutional powers in past cases.